sfu-fas/coursys/README.md

 * discuss: discussion forum for course offerings
 * pages: wiki-like course web pages
 * onlineforms: configurable and fillable online forms
+* visas: Visa management for grads and whoever else we want to manually manage
+* Dead/unused/unfinished code:
-* alerts: automated student problem alerts
+    * alerts: automated student problem alerts (zombie code.
+Not used at all anymore)
-* planning: planning of courses, assigning instructors, etc.
+    * planning: planning of courses, assigning instructors, etc. (incomplete and disabled).
+This one will possibly get finished.
     * techreq: collection of technical requirements for courses (incomplete and disabled)
     * booking: booking system for advisors (incomplete and disabled)

 ### OTHER TOP-LEVEL FILES/DIRECTORIES
 * courselib: various library code for the system